Gujarat Assembly elections: BJP upbeat ahead of counting of votes | Politics

 The fate of Chief Minister Bhupendra Patel, Aam Aadmi Party (AAP)'s chief ministerial candidate Isudan Gadhvi, youth leaders Hardik Patel, Jignesh Mevani and Alpesh Thakor, among a total 1,621 candidates will be decided on Thursday.

-A total 70 political outfits and 624 independents were in the fray.
+A total of 70 political parties and 624 independents were in the fray.

 Apart from the main rivals BJP, Congress and AAP, 101 candidates from Bahujan Samaj Party (BSP), and 26 from Bharatiya Tribal party (BTP) also contested.